kodecocodes/swift-style-guide/README.markdown

 * Avoid trailing whitespaces at the ends of lines.

-* Add a new line character at the end of file.
+* Add a single newline character at the end of each file.

 ## Comments